Gopoo/BezierRefreshLayout/README.md

 `compile 'com.flyingstudio:bezierrefresh:1.0.1'`

-After this,you can use it in your project liake this way:
+After this,you can use it in your project like this way:

 ```
 <com.flyingstudio.BezierScrollLayout